EntityGraphQL/EntityGraphQL/docs/docs/schema-creation/mutations.md

 }
 ```

 You may also have mutations where you want to have the same or similar arguments.
 EntityGraphQL lets you use a MutationArguments class.
-If a parameter in the method has the `MutationArgumentsAttribute` that type will be expanded.
+If a parameter in the method has the `GraphQLArgumentsAttribute` that type will be expanded.
 The above could be changed to the following.

 ```cs
 [GraphQLMutation("Add a new person to the system.")]